nzubeifechukwu/course-registration-system/README.md

 - Create courses (e.g., "Physics 101", etc.).
 - Assign courses to specific student academic levels (e.g., 100 level, 200 level, etc.).
 - View all students and the courses they registered for.
-- Delete courses
+- Delete courses.

 ### Student Workflow

 - Create an account on the student portal by entering your name, email, password, and academic level.
 - View only the courses available for their level.
-- Select and submit their course choices (register or drop a course).
+- Select and submit their course choices (register for or drop a course).

 ## Tech Stack